the-scouts/por/sphinx_source/chapter-9.rst

 **NOTE**: For NI Scouts travelling to the Republic of Ireland it is no longer a requirement to take out additional travel insurance, providing the trip is for no longer than 48 hours.
 If you feel that you require cover for emergency medical expenses, personal possession or cancellation then it is strongly advised that you should buy travel insurance.
 All members should carry a valid EHIC card for travelling within many European Countries including the Republic of Ireland.
 EHIC cards are obtainable from the NHS website.

 a.
 A camp or residential experience abroad which includes Beaver Scouts, Cub Scouts, Scouts, or Explorer Scouts, must be led by an adult holding a relevant Nights Away Permit.
-For Scout Network visits abroad see Rule 9.61h.
+For Scout Network visits abroad see :rule:`9.61(h)`.

 b.
 All visits abroad must follow the VA Process and be approved at planning stage by the relevant Commissioner to the designation of the trip: